 An example of 3 regression corves over the same incomplete LTV curve of users.
 Projections will relate on the type of app and the behavior of its users.

 Users of your app will generally have a similar user experience, and therefore the time-series regressions will likely look similar from cohort to cohort.
 Over time, you’ll begin to recognize how much data is necessary to predict the shape of the curve accurately and establish a minimum number of data points to know whether this cohort is behaving similarly to others.
 You can then establish “checkpoints” or shortcuts to speed up the data collection to confirm a cohort is on track to hit the desired pLTV target.

 By extending the curve, you can get accurate predicted revenue for a group of users out to a year or more.

-At AdLibertas, we’ve found that a collection of time-series regressions extrapolates a fairly accurate predicted user-values without huge investments in infrastructure, data science or computing power.
+At AdLibertas, we’ve found that a collection of time-series regressions extrapolates fairly accurate predicted user values without huge investments in infrastructure, data science or computing power.